+Have you written a book that has fallen out of print, or isn’t selling as well as it used to?
+Would you like to open that content to a wider audience, perhaps by creating a digital edition, re-releasing a print edition, or making the work available under an open access license?
 Today, there are more options for distribution available than ever before, but many publishing contracts were written in a pre-digital world, with terms that lasted beyond an author’s lifetime.
 Now that these contracts have been outpaced by new technologies, there has never been a more compelling time for authors to re-evaluate their publishing options.